thomaspeklak/coffeescript-koans/README.markdown

 which in turn are based upon Edgecase's [Ruby koans](http://github.com/edgecase/ruby_koans).
 The goal of the CoffeeScript koans is to teach you CoffeeScript programming through testing.

-This is heavily based on (sleepyfox / coffeescript-koans)[https://github.com/sleepyfox/coffeescript-koans].
+This is heavily based on [ sleepyfox / coffeescript-koans ]( https://github.com/sleepyfox/coffeescript-koans ).
 In contrast to Nigel Runnels-Moss's version this version is only run in the terminal.
 No browser is needed.

 ### Installation